-12. E. Describe you firm's management plan that supports personnel and project activities within the organization and coordinates with the WVDEP to achieve timely TMDL development within budgetary constraints as per EOI.
+12. F. Describe your firm's management plan that supports personnel and project activities within the organization to coordinate with the WVDEP to achieve timely TMDL development within budgetary constraints as per EOI.

-Working directly with WVDEP for 17 years, Tetra Tech has demonstrated the ability to manage and coordinate highly technical TMDL development activities within project budgets and timelines.
+Working directly with WVDEP for 19 years, Tetra Tech has demonstrated the ability to manage and coordinate highly technical TMDL development activities within project budgets and timelines.
 Our exceptional performance includes:

-- \$9.5M over 15 task orders - Deadlines met - No budget overruns or requested change orders - Constantly developing tools to improve efficiency and reduce costs
+- \$9.5M over 15 task orders - No budget overruns or requested change orders - Constantly developing tools to improve efficiency and reduce costs